Other Projects

 example image

-Video on the top left shows Tethys ONE, the first robot launched to the market by Tethys.
+Video on the top left shows Proteus.
 Top right picture instead shows me testing the robot in a lake near Zurich city centre with Andrej, the mapping lead of Tethys.
 Video on the bottom shows the bio-inspired robot designed to mimic real fish locomotion, developed by Prof. Robert Katzschmann and Prof. Daniel Rus, using hydraulic actuation and a soft elastomer body.
 While I did not prototype the tail while at ETH, I further explored soft robotics and pneumatic actuation the following semester at Georgia Tech.

 The Flexybot project is the result of a collaboration between my mentor Baxi Chong and former MIT PhD student Di Luo, aimed at introducing a novel contact planning framework for multi-legged robots by mapping the planning problem to spin models (Potts and Ising).
 This enables the discovery of globally optimal gait sequences for complex locomotion.
 This was my first project in the lab, and my contributions included: